 At the age of 17, he became the Youngest Science Fiction Novelist in India.
 His novel `Cold Equation’ is considered by many, to be the best science fiction work in Malayalam.
 He also won the Second Place in Kerala State in Science Fiction Short Story Writing Competition.

-Prizes in All Kerala Inter Engineering Athletic Meet and in Ernakulam District Amateur Meet.
+Prizes in All Kerala Inter Engineering Athletic Meet and in Ernakulam District Amateur Athletic Meet in Tripple Jump and Long Jump.
 Had been a member of the Trissur District Wrestling Team.
+He was also a member of the Christ College Wrestling Team that won the Bronze in the Calicut University Wrestling Championship.
 Finished 16th in FAS-87 Motor-cycle Rally.
 Played Football, Basket-ball, Shuttle Badminton and Cricket at the inter-collegiate and inter-club levels.
 Had been a member of the Directors’ Eleven Celebrity Cricket Team.

 Associate professor in Mechanical Engineering with 11 years of full time teaching experience in both India and Canada.
 Completed a Canadian Certificate Course in University Teaching.
 Subject specialization includes Engineering Graphics, Engineering Mechanics, Vector Mechanics, Engineering Design, Thermodynamics, Non-Newtonian Fluid Mechanics and Bio-process Engineering.